ferops-tech/devops-demo-projects/demo-kubernetes-orchestration/docs/deployment_guide.md

 ```shell
 aws sts get-caller-identity
 ```
-Example output if you are connected to your account:
+Example output if you are connected to your account (IDs will vary):
 ```shell
 {
     "UserId": "POIUYTREWQMDLKJHGFDSA",